woossi0/suite/docs/usermanual/source/webapps/sdk.rst

 Prerequisites:

-* OpenGeo Webapp SDK installed.
+* Boundless SDK installed.
 See the next section for installation details.

 * A `Java Development Kit (JDK) <http://www.oracle.com/technetwork/java/javase/downloads/index.html>`_.
 A standard Java Runtime Environment (JRE) is not sufficient.